Actively Recruiting

 - Use of inhaled corticosteroids in the last 6 months or oral corticosteroids in the last 3 months

-- Recent surgery affecting lung function, including thoracotomy, pneumothorax surgery, or thoracic drainage
+- Recent surgery affecting lung function including thoracotomy, pneumothorax surgery, or thoracic drainage

-- Current pregnancy or breastfeeding
+- Currently pregnant or breastfeeding women

 AI-Screening